3-Day Full Body Workout for Beginners

 The Basics

 • Protein: 1.6–2.2g per kg of bodyweight daily.
 This is the single most important dietary variable for strength training progress.
+Our high protein recipes can help you hit that number without overcomplicating your meals.

 • Calories: Eat at maintenance or a small surplus (200–300 kcal) if your goal is to gain strength and muscle.
 Use our macro calculator to find your number.